 - Dental work (except due to accidental injuries)

-- Sex change operations
+- Sex change operations, including their related complications

 - Overseas medical treatment